 • All my multi-city flights have been booked through Delta (FYI).

-• I don’t like booking on travel sites although I use them as an aid.
+• I don’t like booking on third-party travel sites like Expedia or Orbitz although I use them as an aid.
 It’s too much of a liability in the sense of having to work with a third party if anything goes wrong, I much rather work with the airline itself.

 • If you’re fickle like me, Delta gives you a 24-hour grace period to cancel your flight or make changes without penalty.
 This is how I was able to add the layover in Amsterdam to my flight a day later.